 - a) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause (xvi)(a), (b) and (c) of the Order is not applicable for the year under audit. - b) In our opinion, there is no Core Investment Company (CIC) [as defined in Core Investment Companies (Reserve Bank) Directions, 2016] within the Group and accordingly reporting under clause (xvi)(d) of the Order is not applicable for the year under audit.
+Hence, reporting under clause (xvi)(a), (b) and (c) of the Order is not applicable to the Company for the year under audit. - b) In our opinion, there is no Core Investment Company (CIC) [as defined in Core Investment Companies (Reserve Bank) Directions, 2016] within the Group and accordingly reporting under clause (xvi)(d) of the Order is not applicable to the Company for the year under audit.